 How Does Wearing a Motorcycle Helmet Impact a Motorcycle Accident Claim?

-Even though Indiana does not require adults to wear helmets, many insurance companies argue that the failure to wear a motorcycle helmet falls under the state’s comparative fault laws.
+Even though the motorcycle helmet law in Indiana does not require adults to wear helmets, many insurance companies argue that the failure to wear a motorcycle helmet falls under the state’s comparative fault laws.

 Under Indiana’s comparative fault laws, your fault for causing the accident reduces the amount of compensation for your accident claim.
 In other words, if you are 30 percent at fault for the motorcycle accident, your compensation is reduced by 30 percent.
 Some insurance companies argue that a rider contributed to the severity of his or her injuries by not wearing a motorcycle helmet.
 Therefore, the rider should not be entitled to receive full compensation for all injuries, damages, and losses.